phil-opp/blog_os/blog/content/second-edition/posts/10-paging-implementation/index.md

 ### Accessing the Page Tables

 At the [end of the previous post], we tried to take a look at the page tables our kernel runs on, but failed since we couldn't access the physical frame that the `CR3` register points to.
-We're now able to continue from thereby creating an `active_level_4_table` function that returns a reference to the active level 4 page table:
+We're now able to continue from there by creating an `active_level_4_table` function that returns a reference to the active level 4 page table:

 [end of the previous post]: ./second-edition/posts/09-paging-introduction/index.md#accessing-the-page-tables